gOrellana05/PathfinderSimulator/README.md

 # Pathfinding
-Pathfinding visualizer implementing multiple algorithms (A*, BFS, DFS, Dijkstra) on a grid-base maze with weighted terrain.
+A Java-based visual pathfinding simulator that demonstrates how classic graph search algorithms such as A*, BFS, DFS, and Dijkstra operate on a grid-based environment with weighted terrain.
+The application provides a real-time visualization of how each algorithm explores the search space to find a path between a start node and a goal node.